4d/4d-for-ios/docs/Features-PushNotification.md

 # Prerequisites

-In order to use the component that is necessary to send push notifications, an AuthKey_XXXX.p8 authentication file from Apple is required.
+In order to send push notifications, an AuthKey_XXXX.p8 authentication file from Apple is required.

 First, go to Apple developer account page, sign in, then select Certificates, IDs & Profiles.